dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 The SPE sampling process is built in as part of the instruction execution pipeline.
 Sample collection is still based on a configurable interval, but operations are statistically selected.
 Each sampled operation generates a sample record, which contains various data about execution of this operation.
 SPE record saves address of the instruction, virtual and physical address for the data accessed by loads and stores, the source of the data access (cache or DRAM) and timestamp to correlate with other events in the system.
 Also, it can give latency of various pipeline stages, such as Issue latency (from dispatch to execution), Translation latency (cycle count for a virtual-to-physical address translation) and Execution latency (latency of load/stores in the functional unit).
 The whitepaper [@ARMSPE] describes ARM SPE in more details as well as shows a few optimization examples using it.

 Similar to Intel PEBS and AMD IBS, ARM SPE helps to reduce the sampling overhead and enables longer collections.
 In addition to that, it supports post-filtering of sample records, which helps to reduce the memory required for storage.

-[TODO]: Linux perf driver for arm_spe should be installed first https://developer.arm.com/documentation/ka005362/latest/ On Amazon Linux 2 and 2023, the SPE PMU is available by default on Graviton metal instances, you can check for its existence by verifying: https://github.com/aws/aws-graviton-getting-started/blob/main/perfrunbook/debug_hw_perf.md#capturing-statistical-profiling-extension-spe-hardware-events-on-graviton-metal-instances `$ sudo apt install linux-modules-extra-$(uname -r)`

-SPE profiling is enabled in the Linux `perf` tool and can be used as follows:
+SPE profiling is supported in Linux `perf` and can be used as follows:[^6]

 ```bash
 $ perf record -e arm_spe_0/<controls>/ -- test_program